romanrabodzei/Github-Certification-Preparation/GitHub Advanced Security.md

 </details>

 ---
-You receive a Dependabot alert about a vulnerable dependency during the development phase.
+Q: You receive a Dependabot alert about a vulnerable dependency during the development phase.
 When in the software development lifecycle is it most critical to address this alert?
 <details><summary>Show the answer</summary><p>

 - **Immediately during the development phase, before the code is merged into the main branch**